dotnet/tye/samples/voting/README.md

     >!
 NOTE: You can modify the password in `postgres` yaml.

-- After that, run `tye deploy --interactive --namespace default` to do the deployment.
+- After that, run `tye deploy --interactive` to do the deployment.

     >!
+NOTE: You may need to pass the `--namespace` parameter if your Kubernetes namespace is not set by default.
+You can check that by using the command `kubectl config get-contexts`

-NOTE: Fill in the value of container registry and connection strings for both `redis` and `postgres` when it's prompted.
+- Fill in the value of container registry and connection strings for both `redis` and `postgres` when it's prompted.

 - Once the deployment is complete you should be able to find the public IP address of the deployed application by using :